EMKF/Indicators-PythonLibrary/developer_notes.md

     * Firm size: https://www.bls.gov/bdm/bdmfirmsize.htm
     * Establishment Age and Survival: https://www.bls.gov/bdm/bdmage.htm
 * **To do:** This code is pretty messy--need to clean up at some point
-* **Misc. note:** The code seems to randomly break sometimes--it will say “link cannot be found” one day and then work just fine on another day.
-It is currently not working for table1bf, and if that ever becomes permanent, the code may need to be updated.
+* **IMPORTANT NOTE:** The code seems to randomly break sometimes--it will say "link cannot be found" one day and then work just fine on another day.
+However, the code for table1bf is not working, and it currently looks like Table 1-B-F might no longer be produced--if so, this majorly impacts our KESE repo.
+Need to look into this/verify/figure out solution if so.

 ## `bds`
 * **Used in:** neb